case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 - **Any new functionality goes in to Case-Core.** If you're wanting to build new functionality, it should go there instead.
 See the other pages in the maintainers section for more on extending case-core.
+- **No validation goes in your DSL.** The ContractCase core performs all validation and returns appropriately (one exception - if your language supports it, use the type system to avoid the need for validation, eg use enums where ContractCase expects a few different specific values of strings, like LogLevel).
 - **No JSON definitions go in your DSL.** The pure-json example and matcher definitions are already exposed by other packages.
 You should not be creating JSON for Examples or Matchers in your DSL, unless you are depending on those other translated boundary packages to do so.
 Long term, if a non-JSii language were to be supported, it would need its own JSON definitions (ideally, parsed from `@contract-case/case-entities-internal`).